-Americans are avoiding romaine lettuce after an outbreak — and it reveals one of the most dangerous grocery store habits
+Americans are avoiding romaine lettuce after an outbreak — and it reveals one of the most dangerous grocery-store habits

 - Jenny Cheng/Business Insider

-Pre-cut fruits and vegetables, such as salads in a bag, are extremely convenient.
+Precut fruits and vegetables, such as salads in a bag, are convenient.
 However, they also carry a higher risk of food poisoning, according to experts.

-The process of washing, cutting. and bagging food increases the likelihood that it will become tainted, according to food poisoning attorney Bill Marler.
-According to Marler, he avoids pre-cut and pre-washed fruit and vegetables “like the plague.”
+The process of washing, cutting. and bagging food increases the likelihood that it will become tainted, according to Bill Marler, a lawyer who specializes in cases of food poisoning.
+According to Marler, he avoids precut and prewashed fruit and vegetables “like the plague.”

-A 2010 study from Consumer Reports found “unacceptable” levels of bacteria that commonly cause food poisoning in about a third of the 208 salad bags tested.
-As Business Insider’s Rebecca Harrington notes, that doesn’t mean these bacteria actually caused an illness- just that they had the potential to do so.
+A 2010 study by Consumer Reports found “unacceptable” levels of bacteria that commonly cause food poisoning in about a third of the 208 salad bags tested.
+As Business Insider’s Rebecca Harrington said, that doesn’t mean these bacteria actually caused an illness – just that they had the potential to do so.

-In general, leafy greens are one of the more dangerous food when it comes to food poisoning risks.
+In general, leafy greens are one among the dangerous foods when it comes to food-poisoning risks.

 “A Centers for Disease Control and Prevention study found that from 1998 to 2008, leafy greens were associated with more incidents of food poisoning than any other single food category (though contaminated poultry led to more deaths),” Harrington reports.